-This year eighty-five participants opted to tune into GA virtually.
+Some participants opt to tune in to GA virtually.
 Providing a hybrid event format—one that allows remote and in-person attendance—not only helps foster a more inclusive environment for those unable to travel, it also allows GA to grow attendance through lower environmental impact means.
 Remote attendees obviously consume power by tuning in and participating online.
 However their preference to stay home avoids the carbon footprint inherent in traveling.
-By making the decision to attend online, remote attendees avoided 32.6 metric tons of carbon emissions.
+By making the decision to attend online, remote attendees avoided 67.5 metric tons of carbon emissions in 2013.

 This work is made possible by the generosity of individual donors and congregations.

 Please consider making a donation today.

 Recycling Education at General Assembly 2012 in Phoenix, AZ